dshanke/cv-shanke/cv/index.md

   CSAPI (Content Scanning APIs) component which is the core scanning component of Symantec Protection Engine, during a period of resource crunch without affecting delivery timelines.
-While working on this new module, detected and fixed an underlying design issue in existing core modules due to which files were being copied and scanned more than once.
+While working on this new module, I detected and fixed an underlying design issue in existing core modules due to which files were being copied and scanned more than once.
 This reduced the scan cycles by 30%.

 - Enhanced performance by 50% in the Enterprise Security Manager’s Account information module by implementing local cached with TTL,